goog-cmmartin/thatsiemguy/misp/readme.md

 textPayload: "1 log(s) pushed successfully to Chronicle."
 ```

-if there is a error, review the log accordingly.
+if there is are errors, review the logs accordingly, e.g., permission errors, missing environment variables, networking access issues.